noblegmr/physx_sdf_discrepancy/README.md

     - Red Sphere: The custom SDF distance is closer to the point cloud distance.
   - Green lines connecting each query point to its nearest neighbor in the reference point cloud.

-## Interpretation

-By observing the console output table and the colors of the spheres in the 3D visualization, you can analyze the discrepancy between the two SDF methods.
-Red spheres indicate query points where the custom SDF provides a distance value closer to the geometric ground truth (represented by the point cloud), potentially highlighting regions where the custom SDF is more accurate, especially near the object's surface.

 ## File Structure

 ```